nhuang03/ifarith-compiler/discussion.md

 definition of what an idiom is: think carefully about whether you see any pattern in this code that resonates with you from earlier in the semester.

+After reading thorugh the project, I think pattern matching is one of the most used idioms throught out the semester.
+Like we always did in previous project, we solve it cases by case.

 [ Question 5 ]